phpredis/phpredis/README.markdown

 ### evalSha
 -----
-Evaluate a LUA script serverside, from the SHA1 hash of the script instead of the script itself.
+_**Description**_: Evaluate a LUA script serverside, from the SHA1 hash of the script instead of the script itself.
 In order to run this command Redis will have to have already loaded the script, either by running it or via the SCRIPT LOAD command.
 ##### *Parameters*
 *script_sha* string.
 The sha1 encoded hash of the script you want to run.